Visa Renewal

 How to Obtain a New Visa

-• You will be required to pay a new visa application fee, but do not need to pay the SEVIS fee again.
+• Applicants will need to pay a visa application fee.
+Some countries also require applicants to pay a reciprocity fee.
+You do not need to pay the SEVIS fee again for a visa renewal in the same program.

 Visa Denials

-• You are pursuing a post-graduation work authorization (OPT or AT).
-Students on post-graduation work authorizations are eligible to apply for a new visa, but your risk of denial is increased, especially if you do not already have a job.
+• Students on post-graduation work authorizations (such as OPT or AT) are eligible to apply for a new visa, but the risk of denial is increased.
 If you must apply for a visa during a period of authorized post-graduation work, be prepared to present evidence of employment (a letter from your employer will be best) to the U.S. consulate.

 • You have close family members (spouse, parents, or siblings) who are citizens or permanent residents of the U.S. If you have close family members in the U.S., the consular official may question your ties to your home country.